 - Organize and structure your points in a coherent and logical manner.

 - Be truthful.
 False or misleading claims may render your submission inadmissible.

-(SECTION B) Minimum Requirements for 'Tracked Listings'
+(SECTION B) Guidelines for 'Tracked Listings'

 - Leverage cryptography, consensus algorithms or distributed ledgers, peer-to-peer technology and/or smart contracts to function as a store of value, medium of exchange, unit of account, or decentralized application.